Skip to main content

 The HVAC sector in Michigan operates under a layered regulatory structure.
 LARA issues mechanical contractor licenses at the state level.
 Local building departments — operating under authority delegated by the Michigan Building Code Act (Public Act 230 of 1972) — issue permits and conduct inspections.
 MIOSHA enforces occupational safety standards on job sites.
 The Michigan Public Service Commission (MPSC) regulates utility programs, including those that fund equipment efficiency upgrades documented in Michigan Utility HVAC Rebates and Michigan HVAC Energy Efficiency Programs.

 This layered structure means a single HVAC installation project in Michigan can involve at minimum 3 distinct regulatory touchpoints: state licensing, local permitting, and utility incentive qualification.
-The directory is organized to reflect these layers, so a property owner researching a forced-air furnace replacement and a facility engineer sourcing a commercial rooftop unit can both locate relevant contractor categories, regulatory references, and connected technical content — such as Michigan HVAC Load Calculation or Michigan HVAC Ductwork Standards — without conflating different scopes of work.
+The provider network is organized to reflect these layers, so a property owner researching a forced-air furnace replacement and a facility engineer sourcing a commercial rooftop unit can both locate relevant contractor categories, regulatory references, and connected technical content — such as Michigan HVAC Load Calculation or Michigan HVAC Ductwork Standards — without conflating different scopes of work.

 References